STUDENT COMPOSITION COMPETITION

 • The winning piece must be marked, whenever possible, as the “2023 Winning Entry of the Phoenix Chamber Choir Student Composition Competition” on the music score, cover, and in the concert program.

-15. All questions should be directed to Phoenix Chamber Choir, admin@phoenixchoir.com
+17. All questions should be directed to Phoenix Chamber Choir through the production manager, productions@phoenixchoir.com.

 PREVIOUS WINNERS